 Speaking: Pronunciation C2 - Lesson 2: Articulating Clearly & Naturally in Rapid Speech

-Welcome!
-A common challenge for advanced speakers is that as they gain speed, they lose clarity.
-At the C2 level, the goal is to achieve **articulate agility**—the ability to speak at a fast, natural pace while ensuring every sound remains crisp and intelligible1.
-This lesson focuses on the physical skills and drills needed to make your speech both fluent and crystal-clear.
+What you will learn: At the C2 level, the goal is to achieve articulate agility—the ability to speak at a fast, natural pace while ensuring every sound remains crisp and intelligible.

 The Foundation: Your "Articulatory Setting"

 Think of this as the "neutral posture" of your mouth for a specific language.
-For English, this generally involves a relaxed jaw and tongue, with most of the precise work happening at the front of the mouth (with the lips and the tip of the tongue).
-Adopting this relaxed but ready posture allows for the quick and efficient movements needed for rapid speech.
+For English, this generally involves a relaxed jaw and tongue, with most of the precise work happening at the front of the mouth with the lips and the tip of the tongue.
+Adopting this relaxed but ready posture allows for the quick, efficient movements needed for rapid speech.

 These are groups of consonants without a vowel.
-They are difficult to pronounce quickly.
+They are a common point of difficulty in rapid speech.

 Drill 2 (Mixed Clusters): "The street's structural strength was impressive."

-Practice: Start by saying the sentence slowly, ensuring every single consonant sound is clear.
-Then, gradually increase the speed without sacrificing clarity.
+Practice: Start slowly, ensuring every consonant is clear.
+Gradually increase speed without sacrificing clarity.

 2. Clarity in Weak Forms & Reductions